 But in practice the WTO has often failed to deliver meaningful outcomes for poorer countries.
 Negotiations have been dominated by the most powerful players which have not responded to developing country concerns.
+The WTO consensus system of decision-making means these countries can block proposals even if the majority of WTO members support them.
 This has resulted in stalled negotiations and reduced hopes for a fair multilateral trade system.

 From 1995 the WTO had agreements on goods, services, agriculture, intellectual property, and other issues.
 But over the last decade the WTO has stalled on new agreements, with only one agreement reached between all its members: the 2013 “Bali Package” on trade facilitation, which had a tiny scope compared with previous meetings and overall WTO objectives.
 The WTO has focussed instead on negotiating smaller "plurilateral" agreements involving fewer, mostly industrialised, countries.

 The result of the WTO’s shortcomings has been an increasing number of bilateral and regional free trade agreements being negotiated outside the WTO framework.
 These include the Trans-Pacific Partnership (TPP) the Regional Comprehensive Economic Partnership (RCEP), and the Trade in Services Agreement (TiSA)